The 1883/2 Shield

 In recent times, valuations of the 1883/2 appear to be rising rapidly and pricing guides may not be dependable.
 The best guide is a recent auction result.

 The FS5c-013 is the most difficult of the 5 varieties to find.
-The most difficult die stages of the FS5c-013 are the middle die stage (die crack from lowest right leaf) and the late die stage (die break from lowest right leaf).
-Many years of searching have turned up only two coins in the middle die stage and one coin in the late die stage.
+The most difficult die stages of the FS5c-013 are the middle die stage (die crack from lowest right leaf), the late die stage (die break from lowest right leaf), and the very late die stage (retained cud lower right).
+Many years of searching have turned up only two coins in the middle die stage and one coin each in the late die stage and very late die stage.

 This variety deserves a substantial premium over all of the other varieties because it is both rarer and much more dramatic.